burcukolcak/burcukolcak.github.io/_pages/about.md

 <br/><br/>

 I am broadly interested in comparative politics and quantitative methods.
 My research spans democratization and authoritarianism, local politics, federalism, race and ethnic politics, public opinion, and political communication.
-I use a variety of methodological tools in my research including experimental methods, text analysis, spatial analysis, and machine learning.
+I am interested in and use a variety of methodological tools, particularly experimental methods, text analysis, spatial analysis, and machine learning.

 <br/><br/>

-You can contact me at burcu.kolcak@rutgers.edu or bkolcak@princeton.edu.

 </p>

-<br/> <br/>